 Deciding on appropriate outcomes is important as the outcomes often form the basis for analysis, which helps you to determine the customer interactions that have the biggest impact on performance.
 These are often referred to as the drivers of CX.
-A key understanding of these drivers will enable you to better allocate resources.
+A key understanding of these drivers will enable you to better allocate resources within the contact center.

-Davies, J., 30 April 2018.
+4 Davies, J., 30 April 2018.
 How to Measure the ROI of a Voice of the Customer Program.
 Gartner.